anon-aadhaar/anon-aadhaar/packages/node-signpdf/README.md

 ## Purpose

-The purpose of this package is not as much to be used as a dependendency, although it could.
+The purpose of this package is not as much to be used as a dependency, although it could.
 The main purpose is **to demonstrate** the way signing can be achieved **in a piece of readable code** as it can take a lot of hours to figure out.

 ## Usage